-- In the Phoenix area VSSA (Valley of the Sun Suzuki Association), has 60+ Suzuki violin and cello students in its program.
+- In the Phoenix area VSSA (Valley of the Sun Suzuki Association) holds a Spring workshop for Suzuki violin, viola, and cello students.
 ASA-PPG (Phoenix Piano Group) holds recitals in the Phoenix area.
 Check out our Teacher Directory for more outstanding Suzuki Teachers in the Phoenix area.

 There are probably more islands of Suzuki going on around the state.
 If you know of some that are not associated with ASA, please tell them about us so we can truly be an organization that “promotes communication and sharing of ideas among teachers and parents, and coordinates, supports, and publicizes Arizona Suzuki events” as our mission statement states.